Tell me, what is it you plan to do

 Learning to listen to my intuition and trust myself has enabled me to recognize that my ultimate purpose is to empower others to overcome their inner critics and limiting beliefs, and lead the lives they want.
 What form that will take only time will tell.
 For the time being, I work part-time as a certified professional life coach because I believe each person has the power to lead and transform the world around him or her, but we hold ourselves back.
-As a first baby step to living this purpose more fully, I’m pursuing a certification as a Certified Professional Coach.
 Doing the work to complete a PhD while teaching and coaching (and working two other part-time jobs!) is a long and bumpy road, but with the support of loved ones and lots of self-compassion, I am wholeheartedly committed to the process.
 And ironically enough, coaching helped me rediscover my passion for literature.

 I started this blog in November 2016 to document what I think about and do–things that have helped me emerge from the fog of my previous life that I do on a regular basis now to experience present moment peace.
 I don’t claim to have all the answers, and I still have a lot of questions, but I do know what has worked for me so far at varying points along the way.

 Publishing a blog can be agonizing for a recovering perfectionist like me because I’ve made public old versions of myself trying to work out challenging realizations and feelings that I now view as quite simple.
 But I won’t go back and edit those entries in case it helps readers wrestle with some of their own truths and because I’m now in a place where I like to look back and see my progress and immortalize all the imperfections.
 I hope you’ll stick with me as I find my way–it’s a daily practice, one I feel privileged to have.

 On this blog, you’ll mostly find entries about:

 - Emotional wellness (mindfulness, self-compassion, self-care, intentional living, personal growth)